dishant0406/quickleap/README.md

 ## Contact

-If you have any questions or need assistance, please contact our support team at admin@lazyweb.rocks.
+If you have any questions or need assistance, please contact our support team at admin@quickleap.io.

 Thank you for choosing our Domain Redirecting Service!